+Crucially, it is the act of sexual acquisitiveness and aggression which fundamentally closes down the open potentials of Tahiti, and produces responses which are binary in their nature.
 Foreign desires foreclose on local possibilities.
-It is not France or French language and culture (or America or English) per se that are presented as the negative force within the local domain of Tahiti, at least in this text, but rather acquisitive desires for the 'local' - desires that read that local in terms of a narrowly historical perspective on sexualized and fragrant indigeneity, rather than recognizing the multiplicities and contradictions of that local existence.
-In a similar vein, we could say that attempts to read Hutu Pāinu purely from the standpoint of the postcolonial dynamic of 'Tahitian' pervasion versus 'French' control are a similar form of 'international aggression' that risks producing the same binaries, foreclosing on the narrative in the way that Sophie's mother does on her body.
+It is not France or French language and culture (or America or English) per se that are presented as necessarily negative forces within the local domain of Tahiti, at least in this text, but rather acquisitive desires for the 'local' - desires which read that local in terms of a narrowly historical perspective on sexualized and fragrant indigeneity, rather than recognizing the multiplicities and contradictions of that local existence.
+In a similar vein, we could say that attempts to read Hutu Pāinu purely from the standpoint of the postcolonial dynamic of 'Tahitian' 'cultural' pervasion versus 'French' control are a similar form of 'international aggression' which risks producing the same binaries, foreclosing on the narrative in the way that Sophie's mother does on her daughter's body.
 The encounter scene in the text broadly evokes outsiders' first encounters with a supposedly 'unspoiled' and 'sensual' Tahiti, only to progressively complicate them as the text proceeds.
 A fundamental goal of many of founders of Littérama'ohi, and Teissier-Landgraf in particular, is to avoid this tendency in both the production and reception of the literature of French Polynesia.
 In an essay in Litterama'ohi she writes:

-Spontanément, nous réagissons et nous pensons pour la plupart d'entre nous soit en Ma'ohi, soit en Français, soit en Chinois, soit en Américain Nous agissons tantôt selon une hiérarchie de valeurs, tantôt selon une autre, tantôt ...?
-Qui pourrait bien le savoir?
-Même nous-mêmes ...
-Un vrai 'Shop-Suei' ... qui réunit toutes races et toutes générations confondues à la convivialité d'une même table où s'échangent toutes les langues et tous les styles.
+Spontanément, nous réagissons et nous pensons pour la plupart d'entre nous soit en Ma'ohi, soit en Français, soit en Chinois, soit en Américain....Nous agissons tantôt selon une hiérarchie de valeurs, tantôt selon une autre, tantôt...?
+Qui pourrait bien le savoir ?
+Même nous-mêmes...Un vrai "Shop-Suei"... qui réunit toutes races et toutes générations confondues à la convivialité d'une même table où s'échangent toutes les langues et tous les styles.
+(2003: 49)

-Her work could be seen as an effort to (re)open Tahitian society and literature to its disparate potentials: not to have it stand as an avatar of the purely indigenous in its local context, but perhaps even more importantly, not to have this literature and its readings be closed down by the kinds of sexualized, desiring encounters which the Tahitian imaginary risks evoking from outside.
+Her work could be seen as an effort to (re)open Tahitian society and literature to its disparate potentials: not to have it stand as an avatar of the purely indigenous in its local context, but perhaps even more importantly, not to have this literature and its readings be closed down by the kinds of sexualized, desiring encounters which the Tahitian imaginary risks evoking from outside - including postcolonial variants of those desires.
+The 'local', from this perspective, is constituted by a unique conjunction of translocal influences, and the task of the reader is to respect and understand that specificity.
 As Ari'irau writes (and fears) in Matamimi, 'la littérature polynésienne vivra le destin de ses îles.
-Elle sera désirée, telle une terra incognita, par des âmes rêveuses et étrangères' (Richard 2006: 87).
+Elle sera désirée, telle une terra incognita, par des âmes rêveuses et étrangères' (87).
 Let us not be those strangers.